-We don't recommend trying this method unless you have confidence in your ability, knowledge with circuit boards, and don't mind the risk of permanently damaging your controller.
-Have at it, but be careful!
+We don't recommend trying this method unless you have confidence in your ability, knowledge of circuit boards and don't mind the risk of permanently damaging your controller.
+So have at it, but be careful!

 Time for a brand new DualShock

-If you have tried cleaning your controller out and replacing the parts and it still doesn't work, it might be time to replace it.
+If you have tried cleaning your controller out and replacing the parts, and it still doesn't work, it might be time to replace it.
 Use this as an opportunity to get yourself a brand new controller.
-It gives your the opportunity to see what other options are out there.
-There are tons of different controller styles and you can often pick up a black one for as low as $46.
+It allows you to see what other options are out there.
+There are tons of different controller styles, and you can often pick up a black one for as low as $46.

 Greater greatness awaits